Some people use their WordPress site like a blog, others use it like a website without blogging, and some do both.

 Determine who creates and adds content

 Your site is now ready to go with blank pages.
 Again many developers take you only to this point, so it’s good to discuss your expectations ahead of time.
 We encourage you to let us set up each page with at least a little content, and install a few images in each gallery, just to get you going.
-If you need lots more, we can research, write or edit your text, create slideshows, install ecommerce shops, make art galleries, add event calendars and set up many other features and content.
+We can also research, write or edit your text, create slideshows, install ecommerce shops, make art galleries, add event calendars and set up many other features and content.

 Determine who will do your updates

-Unlike html sites, WordPress sites rely on code that has to be “updated” all the time.
+Wordpress sites rely on code that has to be “updated” all the time.
 By updating we don’t mean adding new content.
 We mean updating the code itself: the WordPress installation, the theme and the plugins.
 New versions of WordPress and plugins become available almost monthly.
-The updates fix security breaches in earlier installations and it’s critical you do them.
+The updates fix security breaches in earlier installations and it’s critical they are done.
 Read more about updates

 Ask about training and follow-up help

 Wordpress is not very intuitive to use.
 Ask your developer how much help you can expect.
-In our case, we start with an in-person tutorial session.
-If this is not possible, we’ll send you screen shots and tips on how to use different features.
+In our case, we start with an in-person tutorial session or we’ll send you screen shots and tips on how to use different features.
 We’re available by email or phone if you get in a jam.
-We find most people are good to go after just a couple of posts and may only need a hand once or twice a year.
+We find most people are good to go after just a couple of posts and may only need help once or twice a year.

 Ask about SEO – Search Engine Optimization

-We also offer search engine optimization services for blogs.
-It’s important to use an SEO plugin and use it properly, rather than the tag feature, or you will not achieve good results in Google and Bing.
+We also offer search engine optimization services.
+It’s important to have an SEO plugin and use it properly, rather than the tag feature, or you will not achieve good results in Google.
 The tag feature in WordPress allows you to categorize content for your visitors, but has no effect on search engines.

 In addition to on-page SEO services, we make sure your site is submitted to Google and verified so your pages will start appearing in the organic listings.
 This is a critical final step.